How often do you listen to the radio online? And what does this mean for the medium of radio?

-However, as exciting as listening to internet radio can be, it isn’t perfect.
+However, as exciting as listening to internet radio stations can be, it isn’t perfect.
 Just like other broadcasting strategies that came before, online radio history has been plagued with issues that broadcasters need to overcome to make their stations more accessible.

 According to Deloitte, the global revenue for radio will reach $40 billion in 2025.
-In fact, 85% of the worldwide population will be listening to the radio weekly this year.
+In fact, 85% of the worldwide population will listen to the radio weekly this year.

 Although listening to radio online gives listeners more freedom, it also means that they’re reliant on the data allowances and bandwidth that they have access to on their devices.
 There are limits on the amount of data you can even access at home with a broadband provider.

 If you want to tap into the radio online in your car or from your smartphone, then you’ll have mobile and roaming fees to think about.
 This extra expense can make it very difficult for some consumers to access their entertainment and information programs as much as they would like to.

 Smart speakers and the rise of streamed radio online

 Instead, it’s likely that the rise of technology like 5G streaming will allow data providers to offer larger data allowances to their customers without any huge fees.

 According to experts, the arrival of 5G will make the delivery of streamed content faster, more ubiquitous, and potentially even cheaper.
-Although there’s a good chance that you’ll need to buy a new phone or device to make sure that 5G is accessible.
+However, there’s a good chance you’ll need to buy a new phone or device to make sure that 5G is accessible.

-Importantly, people with smart speakers aren’t just using these devices to check the time and order pizza; they’re also accessing them as a means to enjoy their favorite radio channels.
+Importantly, people with smart speakers aren’t just using these devices to check the time and order pizza.
+They’re also accessing them as a means to enjoy their favorite radio channels.

 According to some studies, 54% of households specifically use their smart speaker to access streamed radio online.
 This is the third most popular thing to do with a smart speaker device.

-The combination of faster and more efficient mobile technology and the rise of smart speakers and intelligent assistants means that the future for online radio has nowhere to go but up.
+The combination of faster and more efficient mobile technology and the rise of smart speakers and intelligent assistants means that the future of online radio has nowhere to go but up.